Paul Canoville: Later career

 He moved down to non-league football, making appearances for Enfield, Maidenhead United and Burnham.
 He also played 12 league and cup games for Northwood in the 1992–93 season.
 He later played for Egham Town despite suffering from drug addiction.

 Style of play

-Canoville had pace, good crossing ability and contributed goals from the left-wing.
+Paul Canoville had incredible pace, good crossing ability and contributed goals from the left-wing.

 Personal life

+Paul Kenneth Canoville was born to Udine Patricia "Patsy" Lake on 4 March 1962 at 10 Albert Road, Southall.

+His mother emigrated to England from Anguilla and his father had come from the Commonwealth of Dominica.
+His mother raised him and his sister June alone, as his father had no interest in raising a family.
+As a teenager he played truant from school and having become involved in petty crime was sent to borstal where he would spend three months.

+When his mother moved in with her boyfriend in Slough in 1979 Canoville slept rough and in hostels, and at one hostel was falsely accused of rape.